 The 'fur' used is now made of synthetic material.

 In almost all cases, persons taking their MA wear the gown and hood of the highest degree he or she has already received from the University.
-Therefore a person who has received a BA from Cambridge and who still has their gown worn at General Admission, may wear it but would need to rent a hood.
-It is important that gowns are clean and ironed.
+Your College (undergraduate) gown that you wore to receive your BA is NOT acceptable to wear to receive your BA.

 Making these sit properly is a perennial problem ... but with these handy instructions you can try doing your own or your friends'...